top of page

 RICS compliant, clear and practical reporting

-IS THIS SURVEY RIGHT FOR YOUR BLACKPOOL PROPERTY?
+IS A LEVEL 3 BUILDING SURVEY RIGHT FOR YOUR BLACKPOOL PROPERTY?

 A RICS Level 3 Building Survey is often the most suitable choice if you are buying an older or more complex property in Blackpool, such as a Victorian terrace, a converted guesthouse, or a home close to the seafront where weather exposure can accelerate external deterioration.
 The survey provides a detailed assessment of the building’s structure and condition, helping to identify defects that may not be obvious during viewings, including damp-related issues, roof wear, and hidden movement.